aws/amazon-genomics-cli/site/content/en/docs/Tutorials/walkthrough.md

 ```

 The `cromwell-execution` prefix is specific to the engine Amazon Genomics CLI uses to run WDL workflows.
-Workflow results will be in `cromwell-execution` partitioned by workflow name, workflow execution id, and task name.
+Workflow results will be in `cromwell-execution` partitioned by workflow name, workflow run id, and task name.
 The `workflow` prefix is where named workflows are cached when you run workflows definitions stored in your local environment.

 ### Accessing workflow logs